TheFeministSoftwareFoundation/C-plus-Equality/README.md

 The third example above might seem to contradict with item 4 under Philosophy, namely that there should be no class hierarchy in **C+=**.
 This, however, is completely intended, and is in fact an example of the feminist paralogicality of this language.

+Every program needs to be prefixed by, in addition to the license, a disclaimer: "If this program fails to operate, it is due the Patriarchy backfiring upon itself, and no refunds will be issued."

 Functions and Procedures
 ========================